OpenEvalProject/evals/manuscripts/elife-97029/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/022fs9h90 Department of Biology, University of Fribourg Fribourg Switzerland
+1. Department of Biology, University of Fribourg Fribourg Switzerland ([ROR:022fs9h90](https://ror.org/022fs9h90))
-2. https://ror.org/022fs9h90 Department of Endocrinology, Metabolism, and Cardiovascular System, Section of Medicine, University of Fribourg Fribourg Switzerland
+2. Department of Endocrinology, Metabolism, and Cardiovascular System, Section of Medicine, University of Fribourg Fribourg Switzerland ([ROR:022fs9h90](https://ror.org/022fs9h90))
-3. https://ror.org/01q9sj412 Zentrum für Experimentelle Neurologie, Department of Neurology, Inselspital, Bern University Hospital, University of Bern Bern Switzerland
+3. Zentrum für Experimentelle Neurologie, Department of Neurology, Inselspital, Bern University Hospital, University of Bern Bern Switzerland ([ROR:01q9sj412](https://ror.org/01q9sj412))
-4. https://ror.org/02k7v4d05 Department of Biomedical Research, University of Bern Bern Switzerland
+4. Department of Biomedical Research, University of Bern Bern Switzerland ([ROR:02k7v4d05](https://ror.org/02k7v4d05))

 † Corresponding author

 ## Abstract

 The circadian clock enables organisms to synchronize biochemical and physiological processes over a 24 hr period.
 Natural changes in lighting conditions, as well as artificial disruptions like jet lag or shift work, can advance or delay the clock phase to align physiology with the environment.
 Within the suprachiasmatic nucleus (SCN) of the hypothalamus, circadian timekeeping and resetting rely on both membrane depolarization and intracellular second-messenger signaling.
-Voltage-gated calcium channels (VGCCs) facilitate calcium influx in both processes, activating intracellular signaling pathways that trigger Period ( Per ) gene expression.
+Voltage-gated calcium channels (VGCCs) facilitate calcium influx in both processes, activating intracellular signaling pathways that trigger Period (Per) gene expression.
 However, the precise mechanism by which these processes are concertedly gated remains unknown.
 Our study in mice demonstrates that cyclin-dependent kinase 5 (Cdk5) activity is modulated by light and regulates phase shifts of the circadian clock.
 We observed that knocking down Cdk5 in the SCN of mice affects phase delays but not phase advances.
 This is linked to uncontrolled calcium influx into SCN neurons and an unregulated protein kinase A (PKA)-calcium/calmodulin-dependent kinase (CaMK)-cAMP response element-binding protein (CREB) signaling pathway.
 Consequently, genes such as Per1 are not induced by light in the SCN of Cdk5 knock-down mice.
 Our experiments identified Cdk5 as a crucial light-modulated kinase that influences rapid clock phase adaptation.
 This finding elucidates how light responsiveness and clock phase coordination adapt activity onset to seasonal changes, jet lag, and shift work.

 ## Introduction